heroku/mcp-remote-auth-proxy/README.md

 # OAuth proxy for remote Model Context Protocol servers

-⚠️ **This is a work in progress, not yet functional.** This conatins hardcoded localhost:port references, and expects the MCP server to host its resource endpoints at `/mcp`.
+⚠️ **This is a work in progress, not yet functional.** This contains hardcoded localhost:port references, and expects the MCP server to host its resource endpoints at `/mcp`.

 Based on example https://github.com/panva/node-oidc-provider/blob/main/example/express.js